27+ Knit Christmas Tree Ornament Patterns

 This classic pattern has been around for ages.
 If you haven't knit this bell ornament, are you really a knitter?

-The best thing about Christmas ornaments is that they don't need to be confined to the tree.
+The best thing about free Christmas ornament patterns is that they don't need to be confined to the tree.
 Wouldn't these tree ornaments look great on a doorknob or hanging with some mistletoe?

 Looking for more holiday patterns?
 Check out our popular eBook A Knitters Gift Guide: 8 Homemade Gift Ideas eBook